tprasadtp/ubuntu-post-install/README.md

   - Dockerfiles & tests for bionic.
   - Inform in script if running on Upcoming release.
   - Drop google-cloud-sdk from fix_repo_not_available.
 Use `--pre-release` if using beta/alpha Ubuntu release.
+  - Add Visual studio to repos instead of deb files
+  - Rename logging directory to after-effects

 #### _v3.0_

- Following Changes are in v3.0
+**Following Changes are in v3.0**

 * ##### Confirmation dialogs
   - Add Confirmation dialog using whiptail for Actions like Adding PPA, Repositories, Installing Apps, and Deb files
   - Provide an option via command line to bypass the confirmation dialog for ci and automated environments or when its too annoying

 * #### Improvements to Simulate option
   - If the simulate option is selected then Only calculate the upgrade but do not perform upgrade.
-  - Added Simulation options.
+  - Added improved Simulate options.
 Helpful when just want to change somethings and test scripts without really downloading and installing packages
   - Simulate option is by default false and can be toggled by passing `-s` or `--simulate` while running the script via command line
 * #### Partner repositories and Derivatives
   - Do not Enable Canonical Partner repositories in Ubuntu derivatives as they are enabled in installer or are different than Ubuntu.
 This leaves Partner repositories as they were before